ehu7559/cryptoPalsWriteups/set1guide.md

 ciphertext byte = (a xor b)
 plaintext byte = (a xor b) xor b = a xor (b xor b)
 ```

 There's not much to say about this challenge.
 The description is essentially
 self-explanatory, along with the code.

 ## Challenge 6: Break repeating-key XOR

+We are now asked to break this Vigenere-like cipher.

 The Hamming distance function I wrote is clunky but gets the point across.
 As
 with much of this repository, it was written in my downtime at an internship.
 My